JamesLTaylor/MyComputer/readme.md

 2. Subtract 16 bit numbers
 3. Find the largest number in list
 4. Sort a list
 5. Find the largest number in a list that is longer than 128 numbers

+## Worries
+Carry is used and written by ADD in phase 2.
+Somehow I should write to temp in phase 2, and store it for later use in phase 3